ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/tema3-web/cors.md

 This is due to the browser behavior of automatically attaching any cookies bounded to <em>https://examplebank.com</em> for any HTTP calls to that domain, including AJAX calls from <em>https://evilunicorns.com</em> to <em>https://examplebank.com</em>.

 By restricting HTTP calls to only ones to the same origin (i.e. the browser tab’s domain), same-origin policy closes some hacker backdoors such as around <a href="https://en.wikipedia.org/wiki/Cross-site_request_forgery" target="_blank" rel="noopener noreferrer">Cross-Site Request Forgery (CSRF)</a> (Although not all.
 Mechanisms like CSRF tokens are still necessary).

+## The Reasons for Cross-Origin Resource Sharing

+There are legitimate reasons for a website to make cross-origin HTTP requests:

+*  Maybe a single-page app at <em>https://mydomain.com</em> needs to make AJAX calls to <em>https://api.mydomain.com</em>;
+*  or maybe <em>https://mydomain.com</em> incorporates some 3rd party fonts or analytics providers like Google Analytics or MixPanel.
+*
+<em>Cross-Origin Resource Sharing</em> (CORS) enables these cross-domain requests.

 ## Ejemplo